riddhixraina/rrp4822_Machine_Learning_ExtraCredit_Project/README.md

 - Training curves and metrics: `runs_lakh/scaling_results.json`, `runs_lakh/training_curves.json`
 - Samples and MIDI conversions: `runs_lakh/best_samples/`

+## Notebook
+- `Machine_Learning_Project.ipynb` mirrors the pipeline in notebook form (data download, preprocessing, training loops, and progress widgets).
+- Open in Jupyter/Colab, ensure `pip install -r requirements.txt`, and re-run cells from the top.
+- If widgets fail to render, trust the notebook and restart the kernel; widget state is stored under notebook metadata.

 ## Notes
 - GPU strongly recommended; script will fall back to CPU if CUDA is unavailable.
 - PrettyMIDI conversion may skip corrupted files; see console logs for any failures.